DragonRidersUnite/dragonridersunite.github.io/_recipes/music.md

 Music in DragonRuby GTK games should usually be in the OGG format because of the reduced file size compared to WAV files.
 Because music tracks are longer than sound effects, you want to be efficient with the size of your game that you distribute.

 Take your OGG file and put it in the `mygame/sounds/` directory.
-Let's say you have a music file called `forest.ogg` that's the forest music theme for you game.
+Let's say you have a music file called `forest.ogg` that's the forest music theme for your game.

-To start playing that track at the beginning of your game, you need to specify the music details in the `args.music` hash with a given key:
+To start playing that track at the beginning of your game, you need to specify the music details in the `args.audio` hash with a given key:

 ``` ruby
 def tick(args)